-Menetou-Salon AOC is an appellation for still wines of all three colours from the commune of Menetou-Salon itself and nine surrounding ones in the Cher department, west of Sancerre in the Central Vineyards area of the the Loire valley.
+Menetou-Salon AOC is an appellation for still wines of all three colours from the commune of Menetou-Salon itself and nine other surrounding ones in the Cher department of the the Loire valley.
+Menetou-Salon is a minor rival to Sancerre in the Central Vineyards to the west.
 Communal names may be appended to the Menetou-Salon label.
 The region lies between the town of Bourges to the south-west, and the Loire to the north-east.

 Communes (10): Aubinges. | Humbligny. | Menetou-Salon. | Morogues. | Parassy. | Pigny. | Quantilly. | Saint-Céols. | Soulangis. | Vignoux-sous-les-Aix.

-History: Statutes dated 1063 and 1100 tell us that the Seigneur of Menetou made donations to various religious orders in the region.
-Meanwhile, from other documents we learn that wines from the Menetou- Salon region were among the most highly prized wines served by Jacques Coeur, a silversmith who took over the seigneurie of Menetou in 1450.
+History: Statutes dated 1063 and 1100 show that the Seigneur of Menetou made donations to various religious orders in the region.
+Wzines from the Menetou-Salon region were among the most highly prized of those served by Jacques Coeur, a silversmith who took over the seigneurie of Menetou in 1450.
 It is said that when Agnès Sorel, a favourite of Charles VII, came to stay at his Château, she was particularly impresses by the “Clos de la Dame” wine.

 Climate:Temperate climate with a continental influence.
 Average temperatures range from -1° in winter to 26° in summer; the wide variations can be explained by a gradual reduction in oceanic influence.
 Spring frosts pose a danger, (1991) but tend to be rare.
 Average annual rainfall is 739 mm.